UU-tracktech/tracktech/VideoForwarder/README.md

 # Forwarder

-This component retrieves a webstream and converts it to an HLS stream.
-This HLS stream can then be consumed by the interface and processors.
+This component retrieves a web stream and converts it to an HLS stream.
+The interface and processors can then consume this HLS stream.

 ## Quickstart